feedhenry-training/Business-App/README.md

 ### Step 1 - Prepare
 #### Web service choosing

-Zendesk requests: Submit a new request or check reqests that have been assigned to a user
+Zendesk requests: Submit a new request or check requests that have been assigned to a user.

 #### Project Workbase
 * Create zendesk.js in cloud folder